 College Emergency Alcohol Amnesty Policies

 College policies for medical emergency alcohol amnesty are widespread.
 They place protecting the health and safety of students as a college’s very highest priority.
+As it should be.

 Alcohol Emergency Immunity (Good Samaritan Law) in Pennsylvania (also relevant to others)